A Guide to Review and Appeal Hearings

 • help you prepare for your hearing; and

-If you would like to hire a private representative at your own cost or self-represent, you must notify the Board in writing.
+If you would like to hire a private representative at your own cost, or you would like to represent yourself, you must notify the Board in writing.

 Top of Page